vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 ## Project setup

-Before anything else, we need to create the project's directory structure and install minimal requirments into a `virtualenv`.
-Then create a "failing" test, write a minimal Flask app, and get the test to pass.
+Fist of all we need to create the project's directory structure and install minimal requirments into a `virtualenv`.
+Then we create a "failing" test followed by a minimal Flask app, just to get the test to pass.

 ```bash
 $ cd ~/Projects